Pittsburg serial murders: Investigation

 While investigating Lisa Norrell's murder, a witness was found who claimed to have seen the girl shortly after she had left the party, later seeing her walking alongside a man on the highway.
 In early January 1999, two unemployed men from Antioch, 39-year-old Garry Lee Walton and 24-year-old David Michael Heneby, were arrested for Norrell's murder.

 In response to the murder of Lisa Norrell, the Governor of California Gray Davis offered a reward of US$50,000 for any information leading to the arrest and conviction of her killer(s).

 In March 1999, 51-year-old Mohammed Ismil Niaz, Frederick's boyfriend, was arrested as a suspect in her murder.
 In December 1998, he had voluntarily provided the police with samples of his blood and hair, and while examining his apartment, investigators located washed-out blood stains.
 Based on the results of DNA profiling, it was established that the blood belonged to Frederick, but further forensic expertise excluded Niaz as the potential killer of either Frederick or the other victims in 2001.

 In 2009, the list of suspects included 59-year-old Phillip Garrido, who had been arrested together with his 55-year-old wife Nancy in August for the kidnapping of 11-year-old Jaycee Dugard in 1991, whom he forcibly kept in a building in the backyard of his house and sexually abused for 18 years.
 During this period, Dugard gave birth to two children.
 After his arrest, authorities discovered that Garrido had a past of involving kidnapping and sexually assaulting young girls in the area, for which he was either acquitted or paroled.
 From 1998 to 1999, he worked near the places where the female victims' bodies were found.
 However, after a 4-day search of his home by the police, no evidence linking him to the murders were located.

-At one point, the suspected killer of Suzanne Bombardier, convicted sex offender Mitchell Lynn Bacom, was investigated for the killings, but no connection thus far has been made.
+At one point, the killer of Suzanne Bombardier, convicted sex offender Mitchell Lynn Bacom, was investigated for the killings, but no connection thus far has been made.